cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

     -   All components are expected to respond within a reasonable amount of time.
     -   Hooks do not assume to receive specific parameters, they reply only with well formed parameters, and they do not assume a specific order of hooks being called (when multiple hooks are defined).
     -   A `TerminateTrial` (from the Control API) is called only a reasonable delay after a `StartTrial` (e.g. after at least two ticks have executed).
-    -   Note that what constitutes a "reasonable" amount of time is dependent on many variables
+    -   Note that what constitutes a "reasonable" amount of time is dependent on many variables.

 ## Common types